Rear Smoothbody Shocks (for OSR)

 Which shock brand should I go with?
 That is mostly personal preference, but there are some factors to consider.
 Prices are relatively the same across each brand, but they all structure their options a little differently.
 Those options are really what change your price, far more than the brand themselves.
 Make sure to check the lead times below as well as the "in stock" items at the top, to help you make your decision.
 The last thing you want is that pretty OSR sitting in your garage for months while you wait for your shocks to show up!

 Tip #1: Radflo Shocks will put in a custom shock tune, specifically for your build and driving habits, free of charge. (much more effective than compression adjusters, and much cheaper).
 Keep that in mind when comparing prices between brands, and what you're getting for your money!
-We send out a simple Tuning Survey after your Radflo purchase, so make sure your contact info is correct!
+We email you a simple Tuning Questionnaire after your Radflo purchase, so make sure your contact info is correct!

 Tip #2: If you are looking at Fox shocks with resis and compression adjusters, keep in mind: Fox 2.5in shocks come with dual adjusters, 2.0in shocks come with singles.